 Day 2: Students will present their paintings, gallery-style, to several classmates who will provide written feedback.
 The students will then take an assessment in which they choose whether each painting on the Google Presentation is Impressionist.

 Days 3 – 13: Students will complete guided notes and then a series of learning stations for each of seven different impressionist and post-impressionist painters.
 (The guided notes are included in the same packet as the introductory notes and the corresponding slides are in the same presentation.This presentation also includes some unidentified paintings that can be used to practice identifying artists later in the unit).
 I have allowed 2 days for each artist and will give a short assessment on the 2nd day.
 Because I use Schoology (our LMS) for these assessments, I am not able to share them at this time.
 These stations will include 1) a series of interpersonal activities designed to familiarize the students with the painter’s works, 2) a series of Edpuzzles and 3) a reading/writing activity.
 Because the interpersonal activities are based on manipulatives that I’ve created over the years, I am not able to share them (except in the case of Manet which are digital.)
 However, a reader graciously shared the activities she created for Renoir and these can be found in the comments in last year’s post.
+(10/17/18: See the comments for this post below for additional interpersonal activities created by Erin Burns–Merci, Erin!)
 Since I found that last year’s reading/writing activities were a)too long and b)too difficult, I have created new ones for this year’s unit.
 I will give the students about 20 minutes at each station and allow them to complete unfinished Edpuzzles as homework.
 Each pair will probably have time to complete only two of the speaking activities, but I have included several in order to have enough manipulatives for each group.
 Therefore, they will complete guided notes and 2 stations on the first day devoted to each artist, and the 3rd station and assessment on the second day.
 Once a week my students have a 90-minute block so they will complete all 3 stations as well as the guided notes and assessment on these days.

 Day 14: The students will review the painters by working together in groups to identify the painter of paintings on postcards in my collection.
 We will also review using the unidentified slides at the end of the Google Presentation.